How to Install RGS Conduit: A Step-by-Step Professional Guide

 - When are explosion proof fittings required for a rigid metal conduit installation?

-- Explosion proof fittings are required when RGS is used as one of the hazardous location wiring methods in areas classified by the NEC as hazardous (e.g., Class I, II, or III, Division 1 or 2).
-These fittings are designed to contain an internal explosion and prevent it from igniting flammable gases, vapors, or dust in the surrounding environment.
+- Explosionproof fittings are required when the conduit and associated equipment are used in classified hazardous locations where such fittings are specified by the NEC and the equipment listing.
+These fittings are designed and listed to contain an internal explosion and prevent it from igniting flammable gases, vapors, or dust in the surrounding environment.

-- What are the primary differences in the IMC vs RGS conduit debate?
+- What are the primary differences in the IMC vs RMC conduit debate?

 - The main difference is wall thickness and weight.
-RGS has a thicker wall, making it heavier but also providing superior physical protection.
-IMC is lighter and has a slightly larger interior diameter, making it easier to handle and pull wire through.
+RMC has a thicker wall, making it heavier but also providing superior physical protection.
+IMC is lighter and may be easier to handle and pull wire through in many commercial applications.
 The choice depends on the level of physical protection required by the NEC and the specific job site conditions.

-- Why is grounding and bonding conduit so critical with RGS?
+- Why is grounding and bonding conduit so critical with RMC?